apache/cloudstack-documentation/source/adminguide/networking/external_firewalls_and_load_balancers.rst

 External Firewalls and Load Balancers
 -------------------------------------

-CloudStack is capable of replacing its Virtual Router with an optional to some of the external network service providers such as e.g. NetScaler.
+CloudStack is capable of moving some of its Virtual Router networking functionality to some of the external network service providers such as e.g. NetScaler.